anshuthopsee/binary-tree-visualizer/README.md

 A tool to visualize Binary-Tree and Heap (Min Heap/Max Heap) data structures made with vanilla JS.

-I came across University of San Fransisco's Min Heap visualization tool ([link](https://www.cs.usfca.edu/~galles/visualization/Heap.html)) and thought it would be an interesting tool to try and replicate.
+I came across University of San Francisco's Min Heap visualization tool ([link](https://www.cs.usfca.edu/~galles/visualization/Heap.html)) and thought it would be an interesting tool to try and replicate.

 ## Site link
 Try it out here - https://anshuthopsee.github.io/binary-tree-visualizer/